alexeysp11/delivery-service-csharp/docs/frontend/adminclient.md

 Read this in other languages: [English](adminclient.md), [Russian/Русский](adminclient.ru.md).

-`adminclient` is an admin client application
+`adminclient` is a client-side application that is used by administrators to manage users, products, and orders across the platform.

 ## Requirements and description of the system